 2. Kolympethres Beach

-This terrific beach is just northwest across the bay from Naoussa.
+This terrific beach is just northwest across the bay from Naoussa and unanimously considered one of the best beaches on Paros.
 It is a fascinating jumble of rocks and coves and tidepools, all with exceptional views across the water.
 There is a beach bar, a taverna and, if you look closely, even a bit of sand.

 3. Paros Park